 IFRS 16 Leases replaces existing IFRS leases requirements, IAS 17 Leases.
 IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract, ie the customer ('lessee') and the supplier ('lessor').
-The new leases standard requires lessees to recognize assets and liabilities for most leases, which is a significant change from current requirements.
+IFRS 16 is effective for financial year beginning on or after 1 January 2019.
+The implication of the new standard is that the Group will have to recognise assets and liabilities in the balance sheet for several leases.
+The new leases standard requires lessees to recognise assets and liabilities for most leases, which is a significant change from current requirements.